EVORA-project/evora-ontology/models/docs/fundingPeriodEnd.md

 # Slot: funding period end (fundingPeriodEnd)

-_The date on which the financial mechanism ceases to apply to the supported product or service_
+_The date on which the financial mechanism ceases to apply to the supported product or service._